martinapizzinato/martinapizzinato.github.io/content/about/_index.md

 <div class="about-para">
   <span class="about-emoji">🌍</span>
   <p>I grew up in a small town near Venice, Italy, but I've spent roughly half of my life living abroad.
 Over the years I've called South Korea, Malaysia, and the United Kingdom home, and each place has shaped the way I see the world.
-Living in different cultures has also given me the opportunity to learn several languages, and I enjoy switching between Italian, English, Spanish, Korean, and German in my head.
-I love the feeling that each language opens a slightly different way of understanding people.</p>
+Living in different cultures has also given me the opportunity to learn several languages, and I enjoy switching between Italian, English, Spanish, Korean, and German in my head. </p>
 </div>

 <div class="about-para">